-Screening can occur any time during the hospital admission prior to discharge.
+Screening can occur any time during the IPF admission prior to discharge.

-10. How frequently should a hospital screen an individual patient?
-For example, if a patient comes in today, was assessed for the health-related social needs (HRSNs), and comes back two months later, does a hospital assess this person again?
-For the patient to count toward the numerator, does the hospital screen the patient on the current visit?
+10. How frequently should an IPF screen an individual patient?
+For example, if a patient comes in today, was assessed for the health-related social needs (HRSNs), and comes back two months later, does an IPF assess this person again?
+For the patient to count toward the numerator, does the IPF screen the patient on the current visit?
 Could the screening of the patient during a prior visit count towards the numerator?

-Screening should occur during each hospital stay.
-For patients frequently admitted to the hospital, for example, due to chronic health conditions, the hospital could confirm the current status of any previously reported HRSNs and inquire about other HRSNs not previously reported.
-In addition, if this information has been captured in the electronic health record (EHR) in the outpatient setting prior to repeat hospital admission, it could be included in hospital reporting of numerator and denominator data, during the measure's reporting period.
+Screening should occur during each IPF stay.
+For patients frequently admitted to the IPF, the IPF could confirm the current status of any previously reported HRSNs and inquire about other HRSNs not previously reported.
+In addition, if this information has been captured in the patient's electronic health record (EHR) prior to repeat IPF admission and the IPF is able to view that EHR record during the patient's repeat IPF stay, it could be included in the IPF's reporting of numerator and denominator data, during the measure's reporting period.